kisswiki/kisswiki/src/00other/tfs.md

 ## change default branch to merge to for pull request

 `Code > Branches > Click ... for given branch > Set as compare branch`

+## change issue to Active

+First change from Draft to New, then to Active.